-CURA holds a number of social events each year on campus, beginning with an annual introductory lunch in the fall and other activities throughout the year which include:
+CURA holds a number of social events each year beginning with an annual introductory lunch on campus in the fall and various activities throughout the year.
+Others include:

 “Combibulations”: Usually held around 2 or 3 times a year in Baker’s on a Friday afternoon, these are opportunities to meet and chat over a drink.
 We also periodically use these gatherings to host speakers.
 For example, every year we invite a representative from the university administration to talk about the state of the Carleton pension fund.